rcll-aachen-event/rcll-aachen-event.github.io/content/home/public.md

 ---
 Visitors and team members can view the live streams from both arenas on the new RoboCup SPL YouTube channel: [here](https://www.youtube.com/channel/UCmJWzHyCuBs8zaQcJfw077g)

 Live stream takes place during the whole day and all times in **UTC+2**.
 You can see teams testing their robots, see how they get setup and also some test games and normal games.
-If you want to watch the competition games, here is a list when the competition games start:
+If you want to watch the competition games, here is a list when the competition games start.

+Remark: All dates and Times are **UTC+2**

 | Arena    | Game ID | Home         | Away           | Date            | Start |
 | -------- | ------- | ------------ | -------------- | --------------- | ----- |